MuhammadShoaibKalim/DBMS/README.md

 ```
         6- Object-oriented Databases

-         ⚫	The type of database that uses the object-based data model approach for storing data in the database system.
+         ⚫	The type of database that uses the object-based data model approach for storing data in
+             the database system.
-         ⚫	The data is represented and stored as objects which are similar to the objects used in the object-oriented
+         ⚫	The data is represented and stored as objects that are similar to the objects used in the
-            programming language.
+            object-oriented programming language.

  ```

 ```